maxhr-0x90/TSaMP-Hugo/content/posts/quest/0x0002-tm/index.md

 everything is on an tape with infinite cells.
 That means infinite memory, infite possibilities :sunglasses:.
 On each cell there is a symbol from a predefined alphabet with no limitations.
 So no more of that weak and flimsy binary, you can now enjoy the new and improved {♛, ♫, ©, ඞ} alphabet, and more !
-Though most of the time binary is just fine.
+Though, I'll admit it, for most cases binary is just fine.

 Now onto the plat de résistance.
-Say goodbye to your obsolete CPU and hello to the reading and writing apparatus of the machine, somberly called: the Head.
-The Head of the machine can not only read and write symbols, it can also move along the tape.
+Say goodbye to your obsolete CPU and hello to the reading and writing apparatus of the machine, somberly called: the head.
+The head of the machine can not only read and write symbols, it can also move along the tape.
-In addition to its mobility, the Head also has multiple states that it can be in to change its behaviour.
+In addition to its mobility, the head also has multiple states that it can be in to change its behaviour.

 When all of this has been setup, the alphabet been chosen, the different states defined with their according behaviours, we can run the machine.
 And as with everything else the runtime execution is really intuive and simple.
-At the beginning of each step the Head read the symbol on the tape then, according to the state it is in, it can change the symbol, move on the tape and change its state.
+At the beginning of each step the head read the symbol on the tape then, accordingly to the state it is in, it can change the symbol, move on the tape and change its state.
 It will repeat this process until there is no next step (i.e. no actions have been defined for the symbol read and the current state), and at this point will stop/halt.
-If the state the Head is in at that moment is an accepting state (defined before runtime as a subset of all possible states) then the machine accepts the input (i.e. the initial state of the tape before runtime) else it rejects it.
+If the state the head is in at that moment is an accepting state (defined before runtime as a subset of all possible states) then the machine accepts the input (i.e. the initial state of the tape before runtime) else it rejects it.